-Snails are a group of shelled mollusks, with species found in many habitats, such as freshwater, sea and land.
-Land snails, although better known than other types, represent a small group.
+Snails are a group of shelled mollusks with species found in many habitats such as freshwater, seawater and land.
+Land snails, although better known than other types, represent only a small group.
 Marine snails are the most numerous and biodiverse group.

 The giant African land snails (Achatina fulica) -- which are popular pets in some countries but also serious agricultural plagues and illegal to keep in the U.S. -- can eat any food crop, including lettuce, cucumber and cabbage.

 Aquatic species have to come to the surface to breathe, in order to take the atmospheric oxygen.
 Pond snails, bladder snails, ram's horn snails, the common land snail and freshwater limpets are examples of snails that breathe through lungs.

 Land snails drink from small puddles formed on leaves or on the ground, but they also get their water from the juicy leaves they eat.

 Adequate Temperatures and Humidity

 Optimum temperatures vary according to species, but most land snails prefer warm temperatures from 65 to 80 degrees Fahrenheit and high-humidity environments.
 Sphincterochila boissieri, which is found in Egypt and Israel, and can withstand temperatures of up to 120 degrees Fahrenheit.